 I first tasted stuffed grape leaves, or dolmas, in Greece.
 I was 19 and still naive in the cuisines of the near East.
 They were delicately Mediterranean, bursting with new combinations of taste and texture.

 My friend and I were sharing a small, white stuccoed room on the island of Naxos, overlooking the Aegean Sea.
 We had met an Australian, Grace, who introduced us to the cigar-shaped delicacies packed in olive oil.
 To this day I still adore two of her recommendations: dolmas and halwa, a sweet spun from sesame seeds.

-In those lazy days we lived on dolmas and baklava.
-These days all I can find are the canned ones, packed in too much oil, unless I want to pay a dollar apiece just up the street.
+In those lazy days, we lived on dolmas and baklava.
+These days all I can find are the canned ones, packed in too much oil unless I want to pay a dollar apiece just up the street.
 With the way the weather has turned, that seems like a steep price to pay to have a Greek snack at hand.
-If you love the nutty, lemony squish of a chilled dolma on a dog-day afternoon, a dolma’s all that will do you, trust me.
+If you love the nutty, lemony squish of chilled dolma on a dog-day afternoon, why not make them yourself?

 And then—thank Zeus!—along came a new friend, Susan, who passed on her expertise to me.
 Though I observed more than I participated, I learned that making them yourself cuts the oil and the need to fly back to Naxos.
 I also found out that dolma is from the Turkish word for “stuffed thing.”
 (Turns out I have more in common with this finger food than I thought.)

 Grape leaves are available in any well-stocked international grocery store.
 I used a California-Style brand called Castella, an arbitrary choice really.
 These snacks are an easy substitute for the chopping, precision rolling, and meticulous fish-handling required for sushi.
 They are cool and light, the perfect compliment to a serene back porch gathering around a pitcher of sangria.